black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 98
 Add a firsttwo property which takes a nums parameter and returns the first two elements of the nums array.
 Then add a lasttwo property which returns the last two elements of the nums array.

+# Step 99
+Add a has2 property which returns whether the nums array has 2 in the values, and an increment property which returns nums with every value incremented by one.